Skip to main content

 No description available

-Read full article: Proposal limiting Texas city, county property taxes loses steam
+Read full article: Proposal limiting Texas city, county property taxes dies in the Legislature

 The House refused to back a bill that would apply only to the state’s largest cities.